 The Germans started the Battle of the Bulge on December 16th, 1944 at 05:30 with a heavy artillery barrage from 1,600 artillery pieces.
 The Artillery barrage last about 90 minutes and targeted 80 miles of the Allied Front.

 The Germans ended the Ardennes Counteroffensive on January 7th, 1945 when Adolf Hitler ordered the withdraw of all German forces.
-However, fighting continued for three weeks until the Allies got back to the original frontlines before the Ardennes Counteroffensive started on January 25th, 1945.
+However, fighting continued for another three weeks until the Allies got back to the original frontlines on January 25th, 1945.

 The Germans were very successful during the start of the Battle of the Bulge because they surprised the Allies.

 Operation Greif was executed by the Germans under the command of Austrian SS commando Otto Skorzeny.
-Their goal was to disguise as Allied troops and sneak behind enemy lines, caused damage and confusion.
+Their goal was to disguise as Allied troops and sneak behind enemy lines, causing damage and confusion.

 The Battle of the Bulge was the last major military offensive by Nazi Germany during World War 2.

 The Battle of the Bulge is one of the deadliest battles for the United States in military history.

 Ardennes Counteroffensive was given the name the Battle of the Bulge by war correspondent Larry Newman.
 He came up with the name after looking at some war maps.

 Brigadier General Anthony McAuliffe is famous for his response to a surrender request from Nazi General Heinrich Freiherr von Lüttwitz during the Siege of Bastogne.
 His reply was "Nuts!", but the Nazi messengers didn’t understand the response and it was explained to them it basically meant "Go to hell."

 The Battle of the Bulge was the first time African American soldiers were integrated with white soldiers, and they fought side-by-side on the front lines.